DOJ, Largely Shut Down, Nonetheless Issued Statements On Southern Border Cases

 Democrats won't go along.
 They argue the United States can enhance its border security without a physical barrier and also want to deny Trump the ability to fulfill a signature campaign promise — although Trump had also said that Mexico would pay for a wall.

 Former prosecutors pointed out to NPR that the public fight over the wall has largely pushed developments in the ongoing investigation of Russian election interference out of the news.
-The special counsel, Robert Mueller, and his team are covered by a separate funding stream and are at work despite the overall federal government shutdown.
+The special counsel, Robert Mueller, and his team are covered by a separate funding stream and are at work despite the partial federal government shutdown.

-Justice Department spokeswoman Kerri Kupec said the decision about whether to issue press releases publicizing cases is a "discretionary" one, and that despite the furlough, her small team is continuing to operate in a "limited manner."
+Justice Department spokeswoman Kerri Kupec said that the decision about whether to issue press releases publicizing cases is a "discretionary" one and that despite the furlough, her small team is continuing to operate in a "limited manner."

 "We've tried in our limited capacity to answer requests as we're able and are issuing occasional news releases," Kupec told NPR.